Chapter 37:

 I was not a priest.

-“And you told me–” She started laughing.
+“And you told me...”
+She started laughing.

 Laughing.

-Why the heck was she laughing?!
+Why had she started laughing?!

-“You told me, when we met, after I threatened you–” She started smiling, even as tears kept flowing freely.
+“You told me, when we met, after I threatened you...”
+She started smiling, even as tears kept flowing freely.

 “After you, you knew I was a thief and that I broke into your church to steal from you, you told me something I’d never heard before!”
 She was beaming.

-Everything Vivian was saying sounded like something John would say; and not just any one of his platitudes–this sounded like his most dangerous one.
-The one he said was the most important.
+I recognized the speech she was giving.
+Everything Vivian had said sounded like something John would say; and it wasn't just any one of his platitudes–what she was saying sounded like his most dangerous one.

 “You said that God had mercy on me.”
 She said, her brilliant eyes sparkling like the ocean.